 The primary purpose of the Office of Financial Aid and Scholarships is to provide financial assistance for students to attend college.
 The Office of Financial Aid and Scholarships consists of funds awarded to assist students and parents in paying for the cost of education.
-Students apply for need-based, and some non-need-based financial aid by completing the Free Application for Federal Student Aid (FAFSA).
-Students should complete the application on the FAFSA website immediately after October 1.
+Students apply for needbased, and some non-need-based financial aid by completing the Free Application for Federal Student Aid (FAFSA).
+Students should complete the application on the FAFSA website immediately.
 There is no processing fee and all students are encouraged to complete the form.
 N.C.
 A&T's school code is 002905.
-The university's priority filing deadline is December 1.
+The university's priority filing deadline is January 31.
 Students who miss the deadline are encouraged to still complete the FAFSA.